 top of page

-Kerry holds a masters’s degree in classical guitar from the Conservatoire de musique de Montréal and has studied voice performance at McGill University.
-He was a winner at the 2011 Grand Prix de Guitare de Montréal.
+Kerry holds a master’s degree in classical guitar from the Conservatoire de musique de Montréal and is a laureate of the 2012 Grand Prix de Guitare de Montréal.

 bottom of page